lordachoo/ai-research-agent/README.md

 ```bash
 python -m app.main add-url https://example.com/article --depth 1 --metadata '{"source": "website", "topic": "specific article"}'
 ```
-*   `--depth`: Specifies the recursion depth for linked pages (optional, default depends on implementation).
+*   `--depth`: Specifies the recursion depth for linked pages (optional, default is 0, which means no recursion).
+*   `--max-urls`: Maximum number of total URLs to crawl (optional, default is 100).
+*   `--max-urls-per-page`: Maximum number of links to follow from each page (optional, default is 50).
 *   `--metadata`: Optional JSON string for metadata.

 ### API Usage